 “Name’s not Mack.
 It’s Claude Javernick…How’s the fishing there, boys?”

-“Not bad.
-We’re catching smallmouth bass with surface lures.”
+“Not bad.”
 He paused to light a cigarette.
 “But the reason why we stopped in is to ask you if you know what the story is with the airship.”
 He used his thumb to point behind him, towards the Disappointment, it was within a mile of the hotel and getting closer all the time.

 “They’re delivering my new submarine.”